ekedonald/Automating-Load-Balancer-Configuration-with-Shell-Scripting/README.md

 * Security Group: Apache Web Server Security Group
 * Inbound Rule: Allow Traffic From Anywhere On Port 8000 and Port 22.

-### Step 2: Connect to the Webserver via the terminla using SSH
+### Step 2: Connect to the 1st Web Server via the terminal using SSH
 * Open terminal on your computer.
 * Run the following command to go to the directory (i.e. Downloads) where the `.pem` key pair file was downloaded.